SirDrone/CSV-Sanitizer/README.txt

 #====================================================================================================================

 -What Is Needed to Run This Program:

 	A.  A CSV file in the same folder.
+	Note: You will want clear column names for the detector to work properly.

 	B.  Python3 interpreter in a terminal/shell environment